liamwalsh1980/Milestone-Project-1/README.md

 ### W3C Validation Service - testing

-The W3C Markup Validator and W3C CSS Validator was used to validate all coding on every html and css page of my project.
+The W3C Markup Validator and W3C CSS Validator was used to validate all coding on every HTML and CSS page of my project.

 ### W3C Markup Validation Service - testing